hmrc/common-transit-convention-traders/resources/public/api/conf/1.0/docs/errors.md

 403 Forbidden: If supplied auth token doesn't contain valid enrolment

-404 Not Found: If no object with specified ID found in database
+404 Not Found: If no object with specified ID found in database.
+Or if client passes in an ``Accept`` header which contains the wrong API version number.
+We have only released version 1.0 of the API

 415 Unsupported Media Type: If ``Accept`` header contains invalid type

 500 Internal Server Error: If exception in code occurs

-505 HttpVersionNotSupported: If client passes in an ``Accept`` header which contains the wrong version number

 Errors specific to each API are shown in the Endpoints section, under Response.
 See our [reference guide](/api-documentation/docs/reference-guide#errors) for more on errors.